5 Reasons You Should Choose A Moissanite Engagement Ring September 03, 2021

 At Lily Arkwright our lab grown diamonds are an amazing option for those who still want the classic and characteristic sparkle of a diamond ring.
 The advantages are huge, and the price difference alone should make it a consideration.
 The contrast in cost between a lab grown diamond and a mined diamond would mean that your ideal engagement ring can be realised without the need to break the bank.
 As well as this, all of our customers can be safe in the knowledge that no individual, family or community have been displaced, violated or harmed whilst producing your ring.
 The carbon footprint of a grown diamond is also significantly smaller than a mined stone, which is another great asset.

 The number and variety of options available when trying to decide on an engagement ring is vast, and the growing popularity of lab grown diamonds and moissanite shows that a move away from traditional mined diamonds is on the horizon.
-Take a look through our lab diamond and moissanite collections for some inspiration on what your perfect engagement ring could look like.
+Take a look through our lab diamond engagement rings and moissanite engagement ring collections for some inspiration on what your perfect engagement ring could look like.
 If you need any help whatsoever or have any queries, do not hesitate to contact us at firstname.lastname@example.org, book an online consultation or an in-person appointment at our UK showroom.
 With a 5* rating on TrustPilot, our JET trained jewellery consultants can help with any question.

 Photo Reference: Bespoke 2.10ct Oval Cut Lab Grown Diamond Ring